googleapis/google-cloud-cpp/doc/setup-cmake-environment.md

 This document describes how to setup your workstation to build the Google Cloud C++ client libraries using CMake.
-The intended audience is developers of the client librariues that want to verify their changes will work with CMake and/or prefer to use CMake for whatever reason.
+The intended audience is developers of the client libraries that want to verify their changes will work with CMake and/or prefer to use CMake for whatever reason.
 The document assumes you are using a Linux workstation running Ubuntu, changing the instructions for other distributions or operating systems is left as an exercise to the reader, and